fossmanjack/manciple-rn/doc/sync.md

 So we're back to the manifest/update changes approach I guess.
 Bleh.

 Let's think about this.
 Think about this.
 With push notifications maybe?
 Idk

+### Tentative Update Flow

+- User dispatches state change

+{ action: 'slice/method', payload: [ ID, { data }] }

+- Middleware catches and packages like so:

+{
+	timestamp: Date.now(),
+	clientID,
+	dispatch: action,
+}

+- Middleware hands this off to seneschal and waits for response
+- Seneschal has been keeping track of connections from each client on back end, and each time a connection comes in, it sends as a response all dispatches received since last connection in array form [ [ timestamp, dispatch ], [ timestamp, dispatch ] ]
+- Potentially the array also includes as its first entry the current md5sum of the data in the database?
+- Middleware gets these items and dispatches them, then allows most recent dispatch to go forward
+- If the local checksum doesn't match the remote checksum after processing the queue then a re-sync can be requested
+- Extremely asynchronous
+- Worth noting that it's only itemStore and lists that are tracked in this way

+The problem with this approach is that it's inherently synchronous, and this needs to be an add-on -- if there's no internet connection, the app still has to work.
+There's also the question of who gets which updates -- if they don't pertain to a list that's shared with the user then there's no point in sending them.

+Let's get the app working and then worry about how to handle the back end.
+I don't think we're going to make Honors graduation at this rate.

+- updates previous checksum, then dispatches as normal
+- Seneschal receives the action and slots it into _Journal?
+- Meanwhile seneschal is listening to _Journal

+- Middleware sends seneschal lastUpdate, sees if there are any actions in queue
+- If yes, seneschal returns actions array [ [ timestamp, action ], [ timestamp, action ] ]
+- Response gets parsed and added to local dispatch queue
+- Local dispatch queue processed
+- Middleware sends
+- Middleware catches action and forwards to seneschal
+- Seneschal adds action to _Queue with timestamp
+- Seneschal processes action, DB is updated
+- Seneschal